 Under F. S. § 901.15(14), the crime of trespass at an airport occurs when a trespass occurred in a secure area of an airport when signs are posted in a conspicuous area of airport which notifies the public that unauthorized entry into such areas constitutes a trespass and specify the methods for gaining authorized access to such areas.

-Hiring an Attorney After an Arrest at Tampa International Airport
+Hire a Lawyer after an Arrest at Tampa International Airport

 Contact a Tampa criminal defense attorney at the Sammis Law Firm if you were arrested at the airport in Tampa, FL, for any misdemeanor or felony offense in Hillsborough County, FL.
 We also represent clients arrested for a crime at the Sarasota Bradenton International Airport.